SMA-CyberTech/SOC-Network-Environment/README.md

 - Wazuh, an open source SIEM that has been deployed to monitor our network endpoints.
 - Atomic Red Framework acted as our attack script for credential dumping.
 - Sysmon for detailed log ingestion.
-- Ubuntu Linux is the OS that was used to host the Wazuh services.
+- Ubuntu Linux is the OS that was used to host the Wazuh services while Windows 10 was used for the workstation.

 ## Summary